RakibulRanak/SlackBook/README.md

       </pre>

-    - **Limitations** : Facebook doesn’t allow one user to share more than one link on Facebook .
-Other Links including the first one will remain in the message as a link but will not be shared .
-That’s Why systems passess the first link in the link parameter but all the links will remain in the message .
+    - **Limitations** : Facebook doesn’t preview more than one link on Facebook .
+Other Links including the first one will remain in the message as a link but will not be previewd .
+That’s Why system has to pass the first link in the link parameter but all the links will remain in the message .

       <br>